M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 Corrections as Per Evaluator:

   - Aspect #B - add code line changes to README.md
-  - Aspect #G - Line 26-29 - add max and min fields to Inhouse Part Detail
+  - Aspect #G - Line 26-29 - add max and min fields to Inhouse Part Detail - so user can change values
-  - Aspect #G - Line 28-30 - add max and min fields to Outsourced Part Detail
+  - Aspect #G - Line 28-30 - add max and min fields to Outsourced Part Detail - so user can change values
+  - Aspect #H - Fixed ability to update parts through the addition of minInv and maxInv solved through Aspect#G